shangril/crero/README.md

 ## Fan network's chatrooms, label radio, and so on

 1. refer to online help.
-Note that a bug in FF48 prevent your user to indicate their HTML5 geoloc currently (august 2016)

 # Understanding the system architecure